 Teaching kids about saving can play an important role in how they manage money as an adult, says Robert Richardson, former online marketing manager at Nevada State Bank in Las Vegas.

-For children under the age of 5, keep it simple; use a piggy bank for their money gift.
+For children under age 5, keep it simple; use a piggy bank for their money gift.
 For older kids, consider taking them to the bank to open a savings account.
 Kids often get a thrill tracking their account online, Richardson says.
 Board games like Thrive Time for Teens are designed to teach teenagers how to face life and money decisions.